Skip to content

 result_backend_max_sleep_between_retries_ms: 10000

-result_backend_max_retries: inf
+result_backend_max_retries: 20

 result_backend_base_sleep_between_retries_ms: 10

-result_backend_always_retry: False
+result_backend_always_retry: True

 elasticsearch_retry_on_timeout: None